camunda/docker-camunda-bpm-platform/README.md

 ### Change timezone

-To change the timezone of the docker container you can set the environment variable `TZ`.
+To change the timezone of the docker container, you can set the environment variable `TZ`.

 ```